 And protect them she did: When workers went on strike, Jones secured food donations and temporary living arrangements.
 Where companies prevented the formation of unions, she fought for workers' right to organize.
-Instead of these tireless
+Instead of these tireless efforts on there behalf, workers trusted Mother Jones and, by extension, the labor unions she represented.

-- 70. If the writer were to delete the underlined portion, the paragraph would primarily lose a quotation that:

-- F. questions the distinction between Mary Harris Jones and her public persona, Mother Jones.
+- 70. If the writer were to delete the underlined portion, the paragraph would primarily lose a quotation that: - questions the distinction between Mary Harris - Jones and her public persona, Mother Jones.

-- G. reinforces the essay's characterization of Mother Jones as a happy-go-lucky vagabond.
+G. reinforces the essay's characterization of Mother Jones as a happy-go-lucky vagabond.

 - H. reiterates the point that Jones enjoyed the travel opportunities her work provided.

 - J. provides support for the claim that Jones redefined the boundaries of home.

 - 71. In the preceding sentence, the writer is considering replacing "workers" with "her family of workers."
 Should the writer make this revision?

 - A. Yes, because it completes the metaphor comparing Jones to the head of a family.

 - B. Yes, because it makes clear that Jones cared most about workers who were family relatives.

 - C. No, because it unnecessarily repeats information established earlier in the essay.

 - D. No, because it introduces an unrelated comparison between workers and family.

 - 72. F. NO CHANGE

 - G. protections, to name a few, included:

 - H. she defined protection as:

 - J. she did this by:

 - 73. A. NO CHANGE

 - B. Because of

 - C. Without

 - D. Despite

 - 74. F. NO CHANGE

 - G. they're behalves,

 - H. their behalf,

-- J. their behalve's,
+- J. their behalve's.